 The Divine Revelation of Melkhizedek and the restoration of the Gentile Assembly of Talmidim of Yeshua Mashikha

-On Saturday, January 21st, 2017, our religious elders received this Divine Revelation:
+On Saturday, January 21, 2017, our religious elders received this Divine Revelation:

 “The Father is demonstrating compassion on the world and upon some of those who have faltered in their walk in their original covenants.
 He is opening the doors of mercy and offering renewal for their souls to walk faithfully in this covenant.

-This is not a new covenant, but a new call from the Spirit of holiness to come unto the Great Shepherd and be guided by Melekh ha’Tzaddik Mar Melkhizedek, Yeshua Mshikha, the Teacher of Righteousness Chayim bar Ya’aqub ha’Tzadik, their Bishop Mar Andreos and others appointed by guidance, of the Spirit of holiness.
-The Father will instruct you in the Limudah and the gradual observance of His Torah, and He shall teach you through the Spirit of holiness and those that have been appointed in the synod of the Mshikhanim and the Religion of Light.
+This is not a new covenant, but a new call from the Spirit of holiness to come unto the Great Shepherd…

+Children, raise up your heads and renew your faith so that you be guided in the truth you are being taught.
+The Father will instruct you in the Limudah (Didache) and the gradual observance of His Torah, and He shall teach you through the Spirit of holiness and those that have been appointed in the synod of the Mshikhanim and the Religion of Light.

 Walk in faith, unity and brotherly love.
 Have compassion for all souls.”